definitelyewan/ID3V1-C/README.md

 Check the provided License for use and redistribution details.

 ## Functionality
-- supports song name, artist name, album name, year, comment, and genre
+- supports song name, artist name, album name, year, comment, track number, and genre
 - read all supported tags
 - write all suppoted tags